Francis Scott Key Bridge in Baltimore collapses after column hit by large ship; search and rescue underway

 He said sonar has detected vehicles in the river.

-Wallace said at least two people have been rescued from the water -- one wasn't hurt and one was in "very serious" condition.
+Wallace said at least two people have been rescued from the water — one wasn't hurt and one was in "very serious" condition.
+The injured person was being treated at the University of Maryland Medical Center and had been unable to speak to investigators so far, officials said.

 Maryland Gov. Wes Moore declared a state of emergency, saying in a statement that "we are working with an interagency team to quickly deploy federal resources from the Biden Administration.
 We are thankful for the brave men and women who are carrying out efforts to rescue those involved and pray for everyone's safety."